 Gran Paradiso represents several things: it’s where the Pope takes his vacation.
 It’s the tallest peak situated entirely in Italy.
 It’s what we call our line of race/performance frames.
 And it’s where, in 1985, a relatively unknown first-year American racer soloed to a stage win in that year’s Giro d’Italia.

 At Hampsten Cycles we continue to tirelessly fine-tune our Gran Paradiso line of lightweight skinny-tire road bikes.
-All thee versions – Minimus, La Dolce Vita and Titanio – make this the perfect bike for fast road riding, butt-kicking on weekends, and/or full-on racing.
+All four versions – Minimus, La Dolce Vita, Titanio, and Squadra – make this the perfect bike for fast road riding, butt-kicking on weekends, and/or full-on racing.
 This model works great with tires in the 23 to 28mm range.
 Gran Paradiso are all custom and are designed right here at HampCo Seattle.

 Minimus is made from smaller diameter Columbus Life and Spirit tubing and is intended for shorter and lighter riders.
 We like to pair Minimus with an Enve fork.